 - Place them in the fridge overnight for complete thawing.

-- The next day, take the croissants out of the refrigerator and allow them to come to room temperature before reheating.
+- The next day, remove the croissants from the refrigerator and allow them to come to room temperature before reheating.

 Reheating Croissants

-After thawing, you can then reheat croissants for a fresh batch.
+After thawing, you can reheat croissants for a fresh batch.
 Here’s how to do it:

 Oven Reheating: